Energy price cap

 This is to make sure you don’t build up unexpected debt by 31 March 2026.
 We always want to avoid that happening to you.

-- divide the result by the number of payments left until 31 March 2026, which gives us your monthly amount
+- The amount is divided by the number of payments left until 31 March 2026, or the end of your contract – and that gives us your monthly amount

 This could be down to a few reasons.
 Sometimes, even if your balance is in credit, your monthly payments still need to go up.